Keyboard shortcuts

 By the Master Theorem (case 2, with , , ), we get .

 Space.
-The merge procedure uses an auxiliary array of size up to to hold merged elements.
-Combined with the copy of the input, the total space is .
+The merge procedure uses an auxiliary array of size up to to hold merged elements during each merge.
 The bottom-up version uses no recursion stack; the recursive version would add stack frames.
+The total auxiliary space is .

 Properties